France considers only one vaccine dose for people who had covid

 The recommendation to wait several months appeared intended to maximize the share of the population with at least some degree of protection, and it was made under the assumption that a prior infection provides a degree of immunity for up to six months, though the exact length remains uncertain.

-The same assumption has triggered calls in some countries to move previous covid patients to the end of the vaccine line.
+The same assumption has triggered calls in some countries to move previous covid-19 patients to the end of the vaccine line.

 “To maximally preserve human life, we should prioritize our limited vaccine supply to those who have never had covid-19,” Marty Makary, a professor at the Johns Hopkins University School of Medicine, wrote in a Washington Post op-ed last month.